 suffer any direct physical harm, your mental injury could also be covered.

 Let’s say you were working on a construction site and you see a

 fellow employee get crushed and killed by falling debris.
 If you end up

 suffering from mental trauma due to witnessing that incident, you are

-eligible for workers’ compensation benefits.
+eligible for workers’ compensation for stress.

 If you are suffering from work-related stress or any other mental health